BadmWe/dspyt-webpage/dspyt/posts/XRC_swap.md

 excerpt: "XRC-Swap is a decentralized protocol for automated token exchange on XDC, providing trustless, permissionless access to liquidity."
 cover_image: "/images/posts/xrcswap/image.webp"
 authors: ["alexfedotovqq"]
-tags: ["blockchain", "XDC", "XRC", "DeFi", "AMM", "finance", "ERC-20"]
+tags:
+  [
+    "blockchain",
+    "XDC",
+    "XRC",
+    "DeFi",
+    "AMM",
+    "finance",
+    "ERC-20",
+    "liquidity",
+    "CEX",
+    "decentralized",
+  ]
 ---

 The rise of decentralized finance (DeFi) has revolutionized the financial world, allowing anyone to access a variety of financial services and investments without relying on a centralized entity.
 One of the most important aspects of DeFi is the ability to access liquidity and trade tokens in a secure and private manner.
-This is where [XRC Swap](https://xrcswap.com/) comes in.
+This is where [XRC Swap](https://github.com/Pfed-prog/XRC-Swap) comes in.

 ## Secure and Reliable: Building XRC Swap Protocol for Automated Token Exchange

-[XRC Swap](https://xrcswap.com/) is a decentralized protocol for automated token exchange on XDC.
+[XRC Swap](https://github.com/Pfed-prog/XRC-Swap) is a decentralized protocol for automated token exchange on XDC.
 It provides a trustless and permissionless system for users to easily swap between XRC20 tokens, as well as providing liquidity to other projects and protocols.
 The protocol was built using a combination of Solidity smart contracts and a React Framework Nextjs.
 The smart contracts handle the exchange of tokens, while Nextjs provides serves an decentralized application to an end user.

-The primary challenge faced while building [XRC Swap](https://xrcswap.com/) was ensuring that the protocol was secure and reliable.
+The primary challenge faced while building [XRC Swap](https://github.com/Pfed-prog/XRC-Swap) was ensuring that the protocol was secure and reliable.
 The team had to ensure that the smart contracts were written in a way that would protect users from potential exploits and would handle unexpected errors gracefully.
 They also had to ensure that Nextjs was written in a way that would provide a secure and user-friendly interface for users to interact with the protocol.

 ## Continuously Improving: XRC Swap Protocol Offering Secure and Reliable Liquidity Solution